oracle-livelabs/adb/micronaut-oci-atp/graalvm/nativeimage.md

-# Building Native Images with Micronaut & GraalVM
+# Building Native Executables with Micronaut & GraalVM

 ## Introduction
 In this lab you will learn how to turn your application into a native executable with GraalVM Native Image.